A general framework for Noetherian well ordered polynomial reductions

 \section{Stably ordered reduction structures}

-Another case in which the control proving whether a marked set is a marked basis can be performed via a finite number of predetermined reductions is the case of {\it stably ordered reduction structures} that now we introduce.
+Another case in which the control proving whether a marked set is a marked basis can be performed via a finite number of predetermined reductions is the case of {\it stably ordered RSs} that now we introduce.

-In the following Section \ref{casispeciali}, we will examine some significant examples that are included in this case, such as border bases and Pommaret bases; we will see that for each of them we can consider term ordering free versions.
+In the following Section \ref{casispeciali}, we will examine some significant examples that are included in this case, such as border bases and Pommaret bases; we will see that for each of them we can consider term-ordering free versions.